in

 Pressure tanks may also be included in the kit but they are usually sold separately so make sure to check out the components that the kit includes.

-Constant Pressure Well Pump Cost
+Dynamic Pressure Water Pump Cost

 One of the major considerations you have to take into account when deciding on a constant pressure well pump is the cost that it comes with.
 On average, installing this type of well pump can set you back around $2,000 to $5,000, depending on the kit and parts you’ve chosen and the installation fees.

 A constant pressure well pump uses a variable frequency drive for its controller that’s responsible for the pump’s speed.
 This costs around $800 to $2,900 without the installation fees and labor costs.
-And that’s just for the installation of a new pump and system.
+And that’s just for the installation of a new unit and system.

 You also need to take into account the maintenance, repairs, and replacements that you will need to pay for throughout the years.

-If you want to have an idea of the possible labor costs you might encounter, here are some well pump rates you should know.
+If you want to have an idea of the possible labor costs you might encounter, here are some well pump service rates you should know.

 Projects/Services Rendered Costs